 2. Monochrome and wood

 If you can’t look beyond white cabinets but feel an all white kitchen isn’t for you, consider adding some drama with black.
-The striking contrast of black and white really works especially when combined with a natural wood floor.
-The wooden floor softens the look and adds warmth, without which the space could end up a looking a bit stark or cold.
+The striking contrast of black and white really works especially when combined with pale hardwood or wooden floors.
+The wood softens the look and adds warmth, without which the space could end up a looking a bit stark or cold.

 3. Wood on wood